Shrey97B/CS610_Programming_For_Performance/Assignment_01/Readme.md

 3. javac Driver.java
 4. java Driver \<\<TestFile\>\>

-The output will be printed on stdout and will be stored in Results.obj (Serialized Objet File) file in the form of List<HashMap<String,Long> >, which is a list of HashMaps storing the name of arrays against their respectve cache misses.
+The output will be printed on stdout and will be stored in Results.obj (Serialized Object File) file in the form of List<HashMap<String,Long> >, which is a list of HashMaps storing the name of arrays against their respectve cache misses.

 Note: A sample test file is given - UnitTestCases.java